evanphx/eventd-rfc/README.md

   * Easy to write new tools/implementations in various languages
 * Compact and unambigious, improving ability to understand and evolve specification

+#### Canonical JSON format

+* Events can be represented in JSON such that common types and formats are presented in the canonical way
+* All tooling capable of reading and writing JSON rather than protobuf

 ##### The bad

 * Not plain text, requires tools to read